 Muscular fitness is commonly defined as a combination of muscular strength and muscular endurance.
-Muscular strength refers to your ability to exert maximal force during a limited number of repetitions while muscular endurance refers to your ability to perform repeated repetitions over an extended period of time.
+Muscular strength refers to your ability to exert maximal force during a limited number of repetitions.
+Muscular endurance, however, is your ability to perform repeated repetitions over an extended period of time.
 While muscular endurance has several health and fitness benefits, there are also disadvantages relating to maximal strength, power and speed.

 Three metabolic pathways provide energy to the working muscles during physical activity.
 Muscular endurance uses the oxidative pathway and neglects the glycolytic and phosphagen pathway.
-The phosphagen system is used during high-powered activities, while the glycolytic system is used during moderate-powered activities.
-For total fitness and all-around conditioning, you need to have a balance of all three pathways.
+Your body uses the phosphagen system during high-powered activities, while it taps into the glycolytic system during moderate-powered activities.
+For total fitness and all-around conditioning, you need to create a balance between all three pathways.

 When you've developed muscular endurance at the expense of power and strength, you may not perform as well at certain sports.
 You might be able to run a marathon or bike a century ride, but you may struggle with achieving a fast 5K pace or riding sprints in the velodrome.

 Focusing on muscular endurance too much can also make you more vulnerable to injury because you train endurance at the expense of strength and power.
 This can lead to doing the same activity repetitively, which taxes certain muscles more than others and leads to imbalances.